U.S. Congress to advance $1.7 trillion govt funding bill

 By Richard Cowan

-Dec 20 (Reuters) - A $1.7 trillion government-wide funding bill for the fiscal year ending on Sept.
-30, 2023, was unveiled on Monday, as Congress races against a midnight Friday deadline when current stop-gap money expires.
+The total funding proposed by the bill is up from the approximately $1.5 trillion appropriated the previous year.

+Leaders in the Senate and House of Representatives aimed to pass the bill and send it to Democratic President Joe Biden by the end of the week to ensure no interruptions to the government's activities.
+For months, Democrats and Republicans have squabbled over how much money should be spent on military and non-military programs.

-The bill includes $44.9 billion in new emergency aid for Ukraine and NATO allies.
+Included in the bill is $44.9 billion in additional emergency aid to Ukraine and NATO allies.

+This would be on top of the record $858 billion in military spending for the year, which is up from last year's $740 billion and also exceeds Biden's request.

+Democrats and Republicans alike had aimed to tuck as many legislative wish-list items as possible into the "omnibus" bill funding the government through the end of this fiscal year on Sept.
+30, 2023, without derailing the whole package.

+Failure could bring a partial government shutdown beginning Saturday, two days before Christmas, and possibly lead into a months-long standoff after Republicans take control of the House on Jan.
+3, breaking Biden's Democrats' grip on both chambers of Congress.

+Negotiators worked through the weekend to put the finishing touches on the bill, which still could be amended by the full House or Senate.

-(Reporting by Richard Cowan in Washington and Jahnavi Nidumolu in Bengaluru; Editing by Scott Malone, Jonathan Oatis and Tom Hogue)
+(Reporting by Richard Cowan in Washington and Jahnavi Nidumolu in Bengaluru; Editing by Tom Hogue and Bradley Perrett)

 ((Jahnavi.Nidumolu@thomsonreuters.com;))